twisted/pydoctor/docs/source/customize.rst

   --template-dir=./pydoctor_templates

-If you want more customization, you can override the defaults templates in `pydoctor/themes/base <https://github.com/twisted/pydoctor/tree/master/pydoctor/themes/base>`_ with the same method.
+If you want more customization, you can override the default templates in `pydoctor/themes/base <https://github.com/twisted/pydoctor/tree/master/pydoctor/themes/base>`_ with the same method.